sinanisler/SiForum/README.md

 Done.

-You can start to have fun posting topics and engaging with community...
+You can have fun posting topics and start creating your community...

 ## Advantages